 - start a new business.

-- expand into new areas of business, including anything related to your current business.
+- expand into new business areas, including anything related to your current business.

-Disclaimer: We are not accountants and strongly suggest you take advice from an accountant when it comes to doing your tax return so you know what you can and can't claim as a business expense.
+Disclaimer: We are not accountants and strongly suggest you take advice from an accountant regarding your tax return so you know what you can and can't claim as a business expense.